Jane A..... I presume?

 Give it a few days and I would go after Miss Jane Austen again.
 There had been something about her; something that had interested me.
 However, I needed to do a lot more research on this wonderful writer that had shaped the novel-writing of millions, and especially do more research on the woman herself and her family.
 One other thing... enough, with the lies.
 I had to be me.

-Did you enjoy my ongoing story so far?
+Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, johnksutherlandWrite a Review